 - 6.4 The Regional Economic Strategy identifies the Norwich area as one of seven engines of growth. - 6.5 Development is focussed within the established urban area and in sustainable locations elsewhere in the Norwich Policy Area including major greenfield developments.
 Numerous brownfield sites have been developed in recent years and some further opportunities remain.
 In the short term, brownfield sites provide a significant proportion of land available for development, but this will decline as fewer become available and large greenfield allocations come on stream. - 6.6 The smaller sites allowance is intended to provide a balance between site sizes and locations to encourage flexibility and the shorter term delivery of new housing.
 The locations of the smaller sites will be decided in accordance with the settlement hierarchy defined in paragraphs 6.2 and 6.3.
-The smaller sites will be less than the 1000 dwellings or more identified at strategic growth locations, and will reflect the scales of development provided for at each level of the settlement hierarchy described in policies 12, 14, 15 and 16.
-The allocations will be dependent upon the availability and suitability of sites proposed through the Site Specific Policies and Allocations Development Plan Document production process, and will reflect the form, character and services capacities of each locality. - 6.7 The Old Catton, Sprowston, Rackheath and Thorpe St Andrew growth triangle incorporates land at Rackheath promoted for an eco-community under the governments Eco-towns programme and development of the rest of the area will be expected to reflect similar high standards. - 6.8 The NDR is the fundamental part of NATS and this growth strategy.
+The smaller sites will be less than the 1,000 dwellings or more identified at strategic growth locations, and will reflect the scales of development provided for at each level of the settlement hierarchy described in policies 12-16.
+The allocations will be dependent upon the availability and suitability of sites proposed through

+- the Site Specific Policies and Allocations Development Plan Document production process, and will reflect the form, character and service capacities of each locality. - 6.7 The Old Catton, Sprowston, Rackheath and Thorpe St Andrew growth triangle incorporates land at Rackheath promoted for an eco-community under the government's eco-towns programme and development of the rest of the area will be expected to reflect similar high standards. - 6.8 The NDR is the fundamental part of NATS and this growth strategy.
 By removing traffic from the suburbs and surrounding villages it will improve quality of life and enable significant enhancement of public transport, cycling and walking.
-The NDR also improves strategic access for residents and businesses over a wide area and facilitates growth, across a wide area.
+The NDR also improves strategic access for residents and businesses over a wide area and facilitates growth across a wide area. - 6.9 Provision for growth is well located to enjoy sustainable access to jobs and services, to be served by existing infrastructure and to bring new infrastructure and services to the benefit of existing communities. - 6.10 Evidence prior to the current recession suggested that the overall office floorspace requirement would be around 300,000m2.
+This policy provides for a slightly reduced provision of 250,000m2 in the city centre, Norwich Research Park and Broadland Business Park.
+If required, the remaining office floorspace will be provided through higher levels of development in the city centre, if this proves to be feasible, and small-scale developments associated with housing growth.
+The primary industrial sites (use class B2 and B8) will continue to be existing industrial estates based on the Norwich outer ring road, Longwater, the airport area and existing rural sites, including Hethel and Wymondham.
+A new employment area is proposed near Norwich International Airport and there will be expansion of employment at Rackheath.
+Local employment will be expanded in Long Stratton.